YoussefSell/Email.Net/README.md

 ## Getting started

-for sending email there are three component to work with:
+when you will send an email, there are three component that you will interact with:

 - **Message**: the email message content to be sent.
 - **EmailService**: the email service.
 - **Edp**: the Email Delivery Provider.

-you first compose your message, than you pass the message to the email service, the service than will send the message using an EDP.
+you first compose your message, than you pass the message to the email service, than service will send the message using an EDP.

 ### 1. Message